brooklabteam/coding4conservation/preparation.md

 Once you have selected a computer for use for the workshop, please be sure that the following programs are installed and working:

-* Excel, or a compatible spreadsheet software such as [Google Spreadsheets](https://docs.google.com/spreadsheets/u/0/)
+* Excel, or a compatible spreadsheet software such as [Google Sheets ↗](https://sheets.google.com)
 * R – a statistical programming language ([Windows](https://cran.r-project.org/bin/windows/base/), [Linux](https://cran.r-project.org/bin/linux/), and [MacOS](https://cran.r-project.org/bin/macosx/))
 * [R Studio](https://www.rstudio.com/products/rstudio/download/) – a user interface for R that will be needed for computer exercises